An HJB Approach to a General Continuous-Time Mean-Variance Stochastic Control Problem: Optimal Strategies

 \subsection{Sobolev approach}

-When we work with solutions of HJB equations in Sobolev spaces, then there is an automatic verification theorem that ensures the optimality of the strategy that corresponds to the particular solution.
-This convenient property is mainly due to the availability of some kind of It\^o formula (in this case It\^o-Krylov formula).
-Since, however the problem solved is regularised, we can only hope for ``almost-optimal'' strategies for the original problem.
+While working with solutions of HJB equations in Sobolev spaces, there is a verification theorem that ensures the optimality of the strategy that corresponds to the particular solution, or, at least a nearly optimality of a smoothed version of such a strategy; here smoothing is available due to the convexity of the set $A$.
+Since the initial problem has been regularised, we can now only hope for ``almost-optimal'' strategies for the original problem.